hive-engine/steemsmartcontracts-wiki/Tokens-Contract.md

 ### delegate:
-Delegates tokens. (if it is a token that allows delegation) If a delegation already exists for that account it will update it with the new quantity if it is greater than the previous delegation (to decrease a delegation you need to undelegate)
+Delegates tokens. (if it is a token that allows delegation) If a delegation already exists for that account it will add the new quantity to it (to decrease a delegation you need to undelegate)

 - requires active key: yes
  - parameters: